-Why can collars cause hypothyroidism and other health problems
+Why collars can cause hypothyroidism and other health problems

-Learn about better alternatives.
+Learn about better alternatives

 Now, take a deep breath, squeeze and pull back with all your force keeping your thumbs connected.

 This is how many dogs feel when they are pulling on their leash that is attached to a collar.